Strength training: Exercise selection

 Exercise selection depends on the goals of the strength training program.
 If a specific sport or activity is targeted, the focus will be on specific muscle groups used in that sport.
 Various exercises may target improvements in strength, speed, agility, or endurance.
 For other populations such as older individuals, there is little information to guide exercise selection, but exercises can be selected on the basis of specific functional capabilities as well as the safety and efficiency of the exercises.

-For strength and power training in able-bodied individuals, the NCSA recommends emphasizing integrated or compound movements (multi-joint exercises), such as with free weights, over exercises isolating a muscle (single-joint exercises), such as with machines.
+For strength and power training in able-bodied individuals, the NSCA recommends emphasizing integrated or compound movements (multi-joint exercises), such as with free weights, over exercises isolating a muscle (single-joint exercises), such as with machines.
 This is due to the fact that only the compound movements improve gross motor coordination and proprioceptive stabilizing mechanisms.
 However, single-joint exercises can result in greater muscle growth in the targeted muscles, and are more suitable for injury prevention and rehabilitation.
 Low variation in exercise selection or targeted muscle groups, combined with a high volume of training, is likely to lead to overtraining and training maladaptation.
 Many exercises such as the squat have several variations.
 Some studies have analyzed the differing muscle activation patterns, which can aid in exercise selection.

+Joint conditioning and injury prevention

+Strength training typically incorporates strengthening the muscles of the body.
+This means that the tension of the muscle when at rest will ordinarily be increased.
+This also influences the length of the muscle in a relationship known as length-tension.
+This length-tension of the muscle influences the standard position of the joints it connects to via the tendons.
+If it is too tight or too loose then the respective joints risk being pulled or falling out of their optimum position which is known as being centrated (centered).
+The optimum positioning of a joint is gained and maintained by the muscles which influence it, including the agonists and antagonists, being of the correct length-tension and in the appropriate balance of strength with each other.
+In turn, the optimum joint position means that the muscles length-tension is regulated more efficiently with greater levels of control.

+Due to this reciprocal relationship between the muscles and joints, strength training programmes seek to ensure that the muscles are not strengthened in an excessive and disharmonious way which will lead to poor joint alignment (decentration).
+Where poor joint alignment does occur the amount of force the muscles can apply is reduced, movement control (agility) is reduced, and injury risk is increased especially in regard to wear and tear injuries.